 \subsubsection{Impact of Vantage Points}

-While coupling RIPE and \ark to detect SOI violations maximizes finding violating probes, we find that certain geographical regions benefit from using \ark more than others.
+While coupling RIPE and \ark to detect SOI violations maximizes finding violating probes, certain geographical regions benefit from using \ark more than others.
 In Figure~\ref{fig:ark_ripe_cov}, we plot all probes found violating SOI today via RIPE servers and all probes found violating SOI today via \ark vantage points.
-Due to the sparsity of the RIPE servers compared to the density of the \ark servers, we find that \ark provides more opportunities to find SOI violations in Alaska, eastern South America, eastern Europe, and southern Africa.
+Due to the location of \ark servers, \ark provides more opportunities to find SOI violations in southern Africa, Southeast Asia, Australia, and Eastern Europe.